Notes on the Geography of The Eastern United States: Manhattan: Rivers, Rocks, Brownstones, Highrises

 Completed in 2009, the Silver Towers were designed by Costas Kondylis and contain over 1,300 apartments.
 Larry Silverstein was the developer, though how he found the time alongside his other obligations remains a mystery.

 Compression reaches out to the outer boroughs.
 Here: Starrett City, built in 1976 and the biggest public-housing project in the country.
-Notice the new name, evoking a bucolic that never was.
+Notice the new name, evoking a countryside that nobody remembers.

 Where's that creek?

 OK, we need a nicer picture.
-Here it is, though don't look too closely at the trees.
-They'll creep you out.
+Here it is, though don't look too closely at the trees, trimmed to look like Halloween.

 A glen in Ohio?
-Something truly bucolic.
 Nope: it's the Great Lawn at Prospect Park, Brooklyn.
-Thank God for Olmsted.
+Thank God for Frederick Law Olmsted.